Highlights: EU leaders meet in Brussels to discuss climate, budget, Brexit

 “Germany has already pledged to be climate neutral by 2050.
 We will discuss today whether all EU countries will do the same.
 I hope we can achieve this.
 It would be a strong signal that Europe is really the continent that is climate-neutral in 2050, but we must wait for the discussion.”

+“I hope that the (EU) member countries give this European Green Deal strong support.”

+“Global warming is written clearly in our agenda because, if we do nothing, then the extreme weather events will increase, the floods, drought in Africa...
+That would be really expensive.
+I am convinced that it is in our own interests to end this damaging climate change in a positive agenda.”

-“The ambitious climate goals that we have to take - the new generations are expecting us to act and we have to fulfill the expectations of the people.”
+“The ambitious climate goals that we have to take - the new generations are expecting us to act and we have to fulfil the expectations of the people.”

 “I’m worried about this climate issue.
 We have to do more, we have to do it faster.
 It’s about the future of our children.”